Igoma Primary School Latrine Project – Tanzania

 The holes will be dug to 4 meters in depth and 2 meters wide, and then they will be lined and reinforced using concrete and chipped stones.
 The latrines will be ventilated using rubber or plastic piping.
 The plates will be concrete with raised foot placement.

 The construction schedule is as follows:

-At the end of the rainy season, the first of May, the village members will start digging the holes, this process will be finished the end of May.
+At the end of the rainy season, the first of May, the village members will start digging the holes, this process will be finished at the end of May.
 During June, the villagers will make bricks and gather sand.
-In addition, they will frame the holes (using the concrete and stone).
+In addition, they will frame the holes (using concrete and stone).
 July, the bricks will be collected from each of the 5 sub-villages and the actual construction of the building will begin.
-It is projected that the toilet construction will be complete the last of July or the first of August.
+It is projected that the toilet construction will be completed by the last of July or the first of August.

 The Head Teacher and the village chairman have compiled a budget of $5,700.
-This includes the cost of material supplied by the village and the labor that will donated.
+This includes the cost of material supplied by the village and the labor that will be donated.
 The majority of the cost of this project will be for labor and for materials the villagers will make and gather.

 Water Charity funds will be used for all other materials, including cement and hardware for the doors.

 485 students will directly benefit from the project.
 However, the project will impact the entire village of 2,200.